WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 ---

 #### Further Questions
-- How do I install Wasabi on Microsoft?
 - How do I install Wasabi on iOS?
 - How can I install Wasabi headless daemon without GUI?
 - How do I check the deterministic builds?